re4dam/re4dam/README.md

 # re4dam
 Hello I don't know what or who am i.
-All I know is that my life depends on the keyboard i type everyday, to help me survive the world we live in.<br>
+All I know is that my life depends on the keyboard i type everyday, to help me survive the world we live in.<br><br>
 I use Linux cause I can, I configure and find reference from many popular such as one from reddit and YouTube.
 I want to be Software Engineer cause it forces me to think and also type.
 I also have interest in Data Engineer, but mostly Software Engineer.

 <!--